I would like to update Parliament on the loan to Ireland.

 In December 2010, the UK agreed to provide a bilateral loan of £3.2 billion as part of a €67.5 billion international assistance package for Ireland.
 The loan was disbursed in eight tranches, and the final tranche was drawn down on 26 September 2013.
 Ireland has made interest payments on the loan every six months since the first disbursement.

-A written ministerial statement on the previous statutory report regarding the loan to Ireland was issued to Parliament on 29 April 2020, Official Report, column 26WS.
+A written ministerial statement on the previous statutory report regarding the loan to Ireland was issued to Parliament on 3 October 2019, w, column 62WS.